nukkonyan/SMStats/README.md

 ![xstats_2](https://user-images.githubusercontent.com/49116354/149617872-cbbd0be2-2bd6-45ee-95f4-e6f990285d4a.png)

-### Currently in active re-writing process scratch with better code-base and much more efficient SQL code as ``SM Stats``
+### Currently in active re-writing process from scratch with better code-base and much more efficient SQL code as ``SM Stats``

 ``Currently in early development stages.``